BrightspaceUILabs/checkbox-drawer/README.md

 > - [ ] Demo page
 > - [ ] README documentation

-A checkbox with a description.
+The `d2l-labs-checkbox-drawer` element can be used to get a checkbox with a description.
 When checked, drawer contents are revealed underneath.

 ## Installation